marianocorvatta/react-proyect-gen/README.md

 # react-proyect-gen

 React proyect generator is a command-line tool that simplifies the process of selecting and creating React projects.
-With React proyect generator, you can easily choose from a variety of React project templates and have a new project set up in no time.
+With RPG, you can easily choose from a variety of React project templates and have a new project set up in no time.

 ## How It Works